Skeleton Warriors: Skeleton Warriors

-An arachnid-like creature possessing six arms before being turned into a Skeleton Warrior, Aracula speaks almost entirely of grunts, screeches, and other animal-like sounds.
+An arachnid-like creature possessing six arms before being turned into a Skeleton Warrior, Aracula speaks almost entirely in grunts, screeches, and other animal-like sounds.
 He serves mostly as a bodyguard and berserker-type fighter who tries to overwhelm his opponent through sheer brute force.
 He maintains his spider abilities despite being a skeleton.
 In "Long Live the King", it is revealed that his people have been enemies of humans for centuries.